Om2005Prakash/Easy21/README.md

 Very Fast Learning(Can learn in less than 1000 episodes as it has a much lower number of features 36 as compared to 210)

 Cons
-It also becomes unstable in longer training (degrades after some time) Very sensitive to randomness of env as well as initialization
+Very sensitive to randomness of env as well as initialization
 ```